/product/models.py

 ]

-is the step backward if we revert the migration. so for do nothing i added noop
+migrations.RunPython.noop is the backward step if we revert the migration.
+So to do nothing, I added noop.

 Now my completed migration file is: